12 Core SEO·Search-Engine Concepts — sandbox · E-E-A-T · DA · CTR · AI Overview on One Page

 4. AI Overview — Google's new threat

-Since 2024, Google shows AI answers directly at the top of search results:
+Since 2024, Google has been showing AI answers directly at the top of search results.

 Query: "net salary on 50 million KRW"